sourceduty/Cancer/README.md

 > "*The concept of creating a controlled virtual environment where multiple reactions produce outputs could significantly benefit cancer research.*"

+> "*Given the capabilities of computational reactors, it is estimated that their use could reduce the time required for key stages of cancer research by as much as 30% to 50%.*"

 #
 ### Related Links